 comic magazine group.
 But this didn't end his stf editing career.
 Today,

-with Julius Schwartz, he co-edits two stf comic magazines, Strange
+Schwartz, he co-edits two stf comic magazines, Strange

 Adventures and Mystery in Space, produced by the publisher of Superman.